 If either element is lacking, the accused party may not be found liable for this secondary form of violation.

-Section 51 of the Copyright Act of 1951 in India lays out the provisions regarding the violation of copyright.
+Section 51 of the Copyright Act in India lays out the provisions regarding the violation of copyright.

 Section 51(a)(i) outlines the conditions under which copyright infringement is considered to have occurred.